Cedar of Lebanon

 Plant in deep, well-drained soil.
 All species are deep rooted and drought-tolerant once established.
 Some botanists contend that the several Mediterranean species are just geographic variants of a single species.Cedrus libani

 Native Lebanon to Turkey.
-Eventually to 80 ft., but slow growing—to 15 ft. in 15 years.
+Eventually grows to 80 ft., but is slow growing—to 15 ft. in 15 years.
 Variable in growth habit.
 Usually a dense, narrow pyramid in youth.
-In young trees, needles, less than 1 in. long, are brightest green of the cedars; in old ones, they are dark gray green.
-Spreads picturesquely as it matures to become majestic skyline tree with long horizontal limbs and an irregular shape; the tree is ultimately about as broad as high.
-Rather scarce and expensive because of time required to reach salable size.
+In young trees, needles, less than 1 in. long, are brightest green of the cedars; in old ones, they are dark gray-green.
+Spreads picturesquely as it matures to become a majestic skyline tree with long horizontal limbs and an irregular shape; the tree is ultimately about as broad as high.
+Rather scarce and expensive because of the time required to reach saleable size.
 Routine garden care.
 No pruning needed.

 Native to north Asia.
 This tree has upright, pyramidal growth to 40–50 ft. tall and 30–40 ...